How To Become a Licensed Real Estate Agent in New York

 To set yourself up for success, you should have at least six months of money saved up before you make your first sale and get a commission.

-If you don’t have enough funds to make everyday expenses or to pay your mortgage and taxes, you should either keep your day job for a while or else opt to work part-time as an agent.
+If you don't have enough funds to make everyday expenses or pay your mortgage and taxes, you should keep your day job for a while or work part-time as an agent.

 Work with a Top-Notch Agency